revanthsariga12/Weatherapp--using-django/README.md

 ![image](https://user-images.githubusercontent.com/120722376/230358620-6c0b9fb9-87ca-4d3c-a760-ca69af674bb4.png)

-10. We have to allocate our public ip to ALLOWEd_HOSTS in settings.py
+10. We have to allocate our public ip to ALLOWED_HOSTS in settings.py

 11. If we enter the public ip with port num we can access our weatherapp where can add our cities weather and delete it.